MmdQurani/i-shop/README.md

 <h2>tips</h2>

+- <span>This site is developed as a SPA</span>
+- <span>This site is developed with a functional and completely component-based paradigm</span>
 - <span>All pages are fully responsive for all devices</span>
 - <span>This project is fully developed with react js library</span>
 - <span>react-bootstrap library is used</span>